blackwhitehere/acme-portal/docs/user/api-reference.md

 This document provides technical details about the ACME Portal extension's integration with the acme-portal-sdk, including data structures, SDK object interfaces, and extension APIs.

-**Minimum SDK Version**: This extension requires acme-portal-sdk v1.0.0 or higher for compatibility with the simplified FlowDetails API structure.

 ## SDK Integration

 ### Core SDK Objects